14 Focused Assessment- Musculoskeletal System/Mobility

 5. Inspect, palpate, and test muscle strength and range of motion:

 • Observe general appearance, body symmetry, gait, and posture.
-Normal appearance should be erect posture, smooth, and coordinated movement.

 • Stand behind the patient to inspect the straightness of the spine.

-• Assess gross motor skills: have the patient perform range of motion exercises on neck, shoulders, elbows, wrists, hip, knees, and ankles.
+• Have the patient perform range of motion (ROM) exercises for the neck, shoulders, elbows, wrists, hip, knees, and ankles.

 • Palpate the muscle to assess muscle tone.
-Normal muscle tone helps to maintain normal postures.

-• Assess muscle strength and ROM of the joints on upper and lower extremities.
-Have the patient perform active ROM while the examiner applies resistance using 0-5 scale (Naqvi & Sherman, 2020).
+• Have the patient perform active ROM while the examiner applies resistance using the 0-5 scale (Naqvi & Sherman, 2020).

 Score Criteria of muscle strength